slifer2015/orm/README.md

 ```

-That's it. orm.NewRedisSearchIndexer will create index for you, fill it , alter if needed.
+That's it:)
 All you need to do from now is to add/edit/delete entities as always using Flush() and FlushLazy().

 Tags:
  * **searchable** - you can search for this entity using where condition for this field
  * **sortable** - you can sort results using this field

-Now it's time to search entities:
+Now it's time to search some entities:

 ```go